symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``mixed`` **default**: ``true``

 Determines the routing generator behaviour.
-When generating a route that has specific :ref:`requirements <book-routing-requirements>`, the generator can behave differently in case the used parameters do not meet these requirements.
+When generating a route that has specific :doc:`requirements </routing/requirements>`, the generator can behave differently in case the used parameters do not meet these requirements.

 The value can be one of: